 We’ve used this as our highlight colour through all the content on creative as it felt like a good fit.

 Air Superiority Blue

-Next we wanted to pick a couple of complementary colours to go with the purple, which took us in to Blue and Red.
+Next we wanted a couple of complementary colours to go with the purple, which took us in to Blue and Red.
 Complementary colours are colours which “go” together, which sit naturally together and don’t clash.

 We wanted something from the lighter end of blue to give some contrast to the Dark Purple, and a few more Coolors clicks brought us to Air Superiority Blue (#6EA4BF).

 So, starting with a ‘luxury’ colour and then a blue that’s ‘superior’.
 That’s a sign, right?